-The sale of eight Auckland mansions last year could alone have netted $24m in Capital gains tax
+The sale of eight Auckland mansions last year could alone have netted $24m in capital gains tax

 Owen Vaughan, editor of property website OneRoof, called the sums eye-watering but said luxury home buyers around the world were used to being slugged with high taxes.

-"The investment banker who recently bought America's most expensive property - a luxury penthouse off Central Park for US$238m (NZ$347m) - will get walloped with an annual tax bill of US$8.9m (NZ$13m) because it's his second home," he said.
+"The investment banker who recently bought America's most expensive property - a luxury penthouse off Central Park for US$238m (NZ$347m) - will get walloped with an annual tax bill of US$8.9m (NZ$13m) because it's his second home - and he isn't New York resident," he said.

 The proposed capital gains tax has drawn mixed reactions from property pundits, with some tipping it would hit owners of holiday baches, farms and lifestyle blocks and drive investors out of the market.